Lake Davenport Sailing Club

 Article IV — Board of Directors; Officers

-Prior to or during the November meeting, the new Directors shall elect from their own membership: a Commodore, Vice-Commodore, Harbormaster, Secretary and Treasurer.
-Effective terms shall be January 1 to December 31; newly elected Board and officers should sit with the old Board at November and December meetings.
+Elected by the new Directors prior to or during the November meeting: Commodore, Vice-Commodore, Harbormaster, Secretary, and Treasurer.
+Terms run January 1 to December 31.
+The new Board should sit with the old Board at November and December meetings.

-3. Harbormaster: Shall be chairman of the House, Grounds and Waterfront Committee, with authority to call work parties as deemed necessary.
+Chairman of the House, Grounds and Waterfront Committee.
+Authority to call work parties as deemed necessary.

-Regular meetings shall be held monthly.
-Four (4) members shall constitute a quorum.
+Monthly meetings at a time decided by the Board.
+Four (4) members constitute a quorum.

 Article V — Committees